Qalamar/muzz/README.md

-# Draw Muzz
+# Intro

-Draw Muzz is a lightweight Drawing and Image Editing web application running client-side in a small package ~500KB
+Muzz is an open-source tool for light picture editing and experimenting with WebGL effects.

+- Import files locally or via a URL.
+- Proccessing is done client-side.
+- Live-preview in your browser.

 **Technologies:** JavaScript| WebGL | HTML5 | Apache Cordova